 Receive comprehensive training and support

 We provide first class training, guidance and support throughout the assessment process to ensure that you are confident in the work you will undertake.
 Our extensive support network is in place so you can contact your dedicated Team Leader or Principal Examiner and WJEC's Appointees team as you work through your allocated scripts.
-You will also have the opportunity to learn from experienced Examiners and Moderators at the face-to-face training conference.

 While examining and moderating work is very rewarding and interesting, the role is flexible as marking can be completed from home and alongside your current teaching position for the short period.